Phyllonorycter comptoniella

 Habitat

 Associated with supporting sweetfern (Comptonia peregrina), which occurs in dry, sandy, or rocky soils in open woodlands, forest edges, and disturbed areas.
-The is to eastern North America and favors acidic, nutrient-poor substrates.
+The plant is native to eastern North America and favors acidic, nutrient-poor substrates.

 Distribution